Taking Control of Your Retirement: 9 Tips For Setting Up A Self-Managed Super Fund

 9. Pass The Sole Purpose Test

 To pass the sole purpose test, you need to make sure that your SMSF is being run for the sole purpose of providing retirement benefits to you or your dependents.
-Any investments that give additional returns or benefits which can be enjoyed by the trustee before his or her retirement period are not allowed.
+Any investments that give additional returns or benefits which can be enjoyed by the trustee before retirement are not allowed.

 Having a self-managed super fund comes with many advantages, but also many responsibilities.
 And they aren’t right for everyone.
 Here at AR Advisors we can help you determine if an SMSF is right for you.
 We can also work with you to manage your SMSF and minimise your exposure to risk.
 We employ the latest technology and software, along with highly experienced staff, to provide you an efficient solution at a competitive price.